1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Prices vary.
 The popular single-serving Keurig machines cost $100 to $250.
 But Consumer Reports rates DeLonghi machines the best among pod coffeemakers.
 The top-ranking Gusto Genio is available on Amazon.com for $85 and makes espresso as well as coffee.
 However, it only takes Nescafe pods.

 The gift of wisdom can pay off for a lifetime.
 Fortunately, you can buy some online.
 Educational software, such as Rosetta Stone for languages or The Great Courses for a variety of subjects including sciences and the fine arts, can be a great gift for your favorite knowledge-seeker.
 Fun and functional, educational applications can help her brush up on her French before a trip to Paris or add some highly desirable skills to her resume (see Best Languages to Learn to Get Ahead in Your Career).

 If your loved one would prefer learning in an actual classroom, consider getting her a gift card for a local community college.
 Many can be used for books and merchandise, as well as credit hours.

-An online subscription, including app use, for Rosetta Stone ranges from $99 to $274, depending on your timeline.
-The CD or downloaded program costs $179 to $249, based on your target proficiency level.
-The Great Courses cost anywhere between $16 and $520, depending on the subject and format.
+Online subscriptions, including app use, for Rosetta Stone are on sale as of mid December, ranging from $49 to $159, depending on your timeline.
+The CD or downloaded program costs $79 to $159, based on your language and target proficiency level.
+As of mid December, the Great Courses cost anywhere between $16 and $230, depending on the subject and format.

 How much you spend on a community college gift card is up to you and should be based on the college's cost per credit hour.